Region crossing change is an unknotting operation: Proof of Theorem

 {\bf Step 1.} We splice $D$ at $c$ by giving $D$ an orientation (see Figure \ref{splice}).

-Then, we obtain a diagram $D_s$ of a two-component link. \\
+Then, we obtain a diagram $D_s =D^1 \cup D^2$ of a two-component link. \\

-{\bf Step 2.} We apply a checkerboard coloring for one component $D^1$ of $D_s$ by ignoring another component $D^2$.
-Then, if there exists a reducible part $S$ of $D_s$ which does not include the spliced arcs, and whose outer part is colored black and opposite region is colored white, we recolor all the regions of $S$ with black as illustrated in Figure \ref{red-par}.
-If there exists a reducible part $T$ of $D_s$ which does not include the spliced arcs, and whose outer part and opposite region are colored black, we recolor $T$ with the coloring such that $T$ is colored with a checkerboard coloring and the outer part of $T$ is colored black when we splice at the reducible crossing of $T$.
-If there exist two reducible parts $T_1$ and $T_2$ such that they do not have the spliced arcs and $T_1\subset T_2$, we apply the above recoloring for $T_2$ before $T_1$. \\
+{\bf Step 2.} We apply a checkerboard coloring for one component $D^1$ of $D_s$ by ignoring another component $D^2$ so that the region $R$ in Figure \ref{splice} is unshaded. \\

-{\bf Step 3.} We apply the coloring for $D$ which corresponds to the coloring of $D_s$.
-We call the set of all the regions of $D$ colored black $P$. \\
+{\bf Step 3.} We take the regions of $D$ corresponding to the shaded regions of $D_s$.

 An example of the above procedure is shown in Figure \ref{pf-ex}.
-By Corollary \ref{checker} and Corollary \ref{4cor}, a crossing point $p$ of $D$ which corresponds to a self-crossing point of $D^1$ or $D^2$ is not changed the over/under information by region crossing changes at $P$.
-By Lemma \ref{r1r2}, a crossing point $p$ of $D$ which corresponds to a crossing point between $D^1$ and $D^2$ is not changed the over/under information by the region crossing change at $P$.
-Hence the region crossing changes at $P$ changes the over/under information of only $c$. $\square$\\ \phantom{x}
+By Lemma \ref{r1r2} and Corollary \ref{4cor}, a crossing point of $D$ which corresponds to a self-crossing point of $D^1$ or $D^2$ is not changed by the region crossing changes at the regions.
+By Lemma \ref{r1r2}, a crossing point of $D$ which corresponds to a crossing point between $D^1$ and $D^2$ is not changed by the region crossing changes at the regions.
+Hence we can change only $c$.
+Therefore, the theorem holds for reduced knot diagrams. \\